FoodTruckNerds/docs/README.md

 # Documentation

-This repository contains extended documentation about the projects in any number of formats.
+This repository contains extended documentation in any number of formats.

 To start developing with FoodTruckNerdz, go to the organization's [Profile page](<https://www.github.com/FoodTruckNerds/>) on GitHub.